FlaxEngine/FlaxDocs/manual/ui/controls/radial-menu.md

 > [!NOTE]
 > It's recommended to add children by a script in this mode,
-> index inside RadialMenu.Children array dytets the order of the UI elements,
+> index inside RadialMenu.Children array dictates the order of the UI elements,

 ### Material Controller and Layout Controller
 Child control added to the radial menu will be automatically layout around its center.